KatherineWasmer/glados/README.md

 -   Mathematics ♾
 -   Data Analysis 🔎

+For more in-depth information on how to incorporate glados with your research, I have provided a [vignette](doc/glados.html)

 Since this is an emerging project that I hope to continuously update, all versions will be documented here, with brief descriptions of the new features.

 (November 19, 2024) Version 0.1.0 includes the following functions: